 The sixth book of the New Testament and the first letter of the Pauline epistles.
-The Apostle Paul writes to the Roman Empire that salvation is offered through the Gospel of Jesus Christ.
+The Apostle Paul writes to the Christian community of the city of Rome that salvation is offered through the Gospel of Jesus Christ.

 - All Crimes Are Equal: Regarding about humanity being morally flawed, Romans 6:23 states that "the wages of sin is death" unless if they repent and accept Jesus as Lord and Savior.

 - Cruel Mercy: Quoting from Proverbs, Paul tells his readers, "If your enemy is hungry, feed him; if he is thirsty, give him a drink; for in so doing you will heap burning coals upon his head."

 - Depraved Homosexual: In the first chapter, Paul the apostle speaks of those who were given over by God to having "a reprobate mind, to do the things that are not convenient", that they have been given over to ungodly passions: that the women exchanged natural affections for unnatural ones, and that the men leave "the natural use of the woman" to burn in lust toward one another, "working that which is unseemly, and receiving in themselves the recompense that is meet for their error".

 - Earn Your Happy Ending: Subverted in Romans 11:6 in regards to doing good deeds to go to Heaven.
 No matter how hard a person works, they can't earn their way up there, but because Jesus died for humanity's sins, all we have to do is to accept Him as our savior to make it up to Heaven.